 Do these classes provide credits toward a degree?

 While these classes are taken for 3 credit hours each, they do not lead to a degree.
-They may be applied to certain degrees for credit.
+This is not a degree program.

 Are these classes graduate or undergraduate level?